zerothi/sisl/docs/tutorials/tutorial_01.rst

 geometry, while ``no`` refers to the total number of orbitals.
 The species are printed in a sub-tree and ``Atoms(1)`` means that there is one distinct atomic specie in the geometry.
-That atom is a Hydrogen, with mass listed in atomic-units. ``dR`` refers to the maximum range of all the orbitals associated with that atom.
+That atom is a Hydrogen, with mass listed in atomic-units. ``maxR`` refers to the maximum range of all the orbitals associated with that atom.
 A negative number means that there is no specified range.
 Lastly ``nsc`` refers to the number of neighbouring super-cells that is represented